Healthy Home Evaluator

 - Certification: If successful, you will receive your certification in the mail.

-Candidates must take only an online exam to get Healthy Home Evaluator (HHE) certified.
+Candidates must pass an online exam to get Healthy Home Evaluator (HHE) certified.
+There is no field exam.

 Time limit: 1 ½ hours